-- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct. - Defines using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking. - · Defines what behavior and actions constitute consent to sexual activity in the State of California and/or using the definition of consent found in the Student Code of Conduct if state law does not define consent.

-- Provides a description of safe and positive options for bystander intervention.
-Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
+- violence, sexual assault and stalking as prohibited conduct. - Defines using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking. - Defines what behavior and actions constitute consent to sexual activity in the State of California and/or using the definition of consent found in the Student Code of Conduct if state law does not define consent. - Provides a description of safe and positive options for bystander intervention.
+Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 Bystander intervention includes recognizing the situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene. - Information on risk reduction.
 Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence. - Provides an overview of information contained in the Annual Security Report in compliance with the Clery Act.

-The University continues to maintain ongoing cyclical educational campaigns specific to students, faculty, and staff as soon as they join the USF community.
-The educational campaigns consist of presentations that include Think About It, parts I, II, and III, distribution of educational materials to new students, and participating in and presenting information and materials during new employee orientation.
+The university continues to maintain ongoing cyclical educational campaigns specific to students, faculty, and staff as soon as they join the USF community.
+The educational campaigns consist of presentations that include Not Anymore, distribution of educational materials to new students, and participating in and presenting information and materials during new employee orientation.